UmeanNever/NovelSum/README.md

 ### Calculate NovelSum for a dataset

-To compute the NovelSum of a dataset, provide a JSON file (or a directory of JSON files) containing data embeddings, along with a reference dataset directory used for estimating *density*:
+To compute the NovelSum of a dataset, provide a JSON file (or a directory of JSON files) containing data embeddings, along with a reference dataset directory used for estimating the information density factor:

 ```bash
 python novelsum.py --single_dataset_path input_data.json --dense_ref_dir your_ref_dir --output_csv output.csv